-- Return to the classroom: Students and staff practice operational safety procedures to reduce the spread of COVID-19. - Schedules: In-person classes following the school calendar. - ❖ Schedule Modifications: Daily schedule modification (ex. lunch, recess, gym class, computer lab) as necessary with start and end of day times remaining the same.
-Priority given to core classes. - ❖ Devices and Access: All 1st 8th Graders are assigned a school device, which will remain at school. - Resources: Smart-board and Whiteboard - Grading: Will not change, refer to Student Handbook. - Communication: Ongoing and systematic communication to quickly identify students struggling to engage and develop a plan with families.
+- ❖ Return to the classroom: Students and staff practice operational safety procedures to reduce the spread of COVID-19. - Schedules: In-person classes following the school calendar. - Schedule Modifications: Daily schedule modification (ex. lunch, recess, gym class, computer lab) as necessary with start and end of day times remaining the same.
+Priority given to core classes. - ❖ Devices and Access: All K5 8th Graders are assigned a school device, which will remain at school. - Communication: Ongoing and systematic communication to quickly identify students struggling to engage and develop a plan with families.